Chih-Che-Fang/MyBookStore2/docs/design.md

 **Result:** Pass, All test1 ~ test 4 log is the same as run in local machine

 # Evaluation and Measurements
-## 1. Compute the average response time per client search request by measuring the end-to-end response time seen by a client
+## 1. Compute the average response time (query/buy) of your new systems.
+What is the response time with and without caching?
+How much does caching help?

 Avg Response Time (1 Client) | Avg Response Time (3 Client) |  Avg Response Time (5 Client) |  Avg Response Time (9 Client)
 ------------ | ------------- | ------------- | -------------